 How much does a Humanist wedding ceremony cost?

-Prices are from £550 but every ceremony is different so please give me a buzz and I can give you a full quotation.
+Prices from £595, but every ceremony is different so please give me a buzz and I can give you a full quotation.

 What does the fee include?

-- A planning meeting to discuss the ceremony in depth
+- Planning meetings to discuss the ceremony in depth

 - Drafting and editing a personal script